uliska/lilyponds-scheme/scheme/docs/lists/modifying.md

 element to the list `b`, effectively appending the second list to the list head of the first.

-The same list could equally have been cosntructed with
+The same list could equally have been constructed with

 ```
 guile> (append (list-head a 2) b)